Catholic “Inventions”: Purgatory’s Roots

 The tradition of the Church, by reference to certain texts of Scripture, speaks of a cleansing fire (1 Cor.
 3:15, 1 Pet.
 17): As for certain lesser faults, we must believe that, before the Final Judgment, there is a purifying fire… From this sentence we understand that certain offenses can be forgiven in this age, but certain others in the age to come (Matthew 12:31).
 CCC 1031

 Let’s then turn to a contemplation of Jesus death and descent “into hell” as recited by many Protestants in the Apostles Creed, or as St. Peter writes about it, “the souls in prison.”
 (1 Peter 3:18-19) to whom Jesus preached.
-The old Bible translations commonly translate the Greek word ‘hades’ to ‘hell’.
-Hades is similar to the Jewish concept of Sheol.
-It isn’t the English concept of ‘Hell’ proper.
-Hades and Sheol was simply an underworld.
+The old Bible translations commonly translated the Jewish term ‘Sheol’ into the Greek word ‘hades’ and then to the English word ‘hell’.
+Hades isn’t the English concept of ‘Hell’ proper as it was understood by the Greeks, therefore Hades was simply an underworld.
 A lower area or ‘holding area’ for souls.
-They weren’t damned souls, they were just in a place described as a sort of ‘waiting area’.
+All souls were just in a place described as a sort of ‘waiting area’.
 When the English translators were writing out the Bible for the English speaking world, they used the word ‘hell’ to describe the Greek word ‘hades’ in the Septuagint.
-A lower holding place of uncondemned souls.
+A lower holding place of souls.

-When Peter speaks of Jesus dying in the flesh and in spirit preaching to the souls in prison this is the correlating passage to what is recited in the Apostle’s Creed and referrers to the belief that Jesus preached to the souls in Purgatory/Sheol and they were set free to enter into Heaven… or that the gates of Heaven were opened to them.
+When Peter speaks of Jesus dying in the flesh and in spirit preaching to the “souls in prison” this is the correlating passage to what is recited in the Apostle’s Creed as “He descended into Hell” and referrers to the belief that Jesus preached to the souls in Purgatory and they were set free to enter into Heaven… or that the gates of Heaven were opened to them.

 Unfortunately, many Protestants have been misinformed about the idea of where Purgatory came from.
 So often they are told that Purgatory was an invention created in the Middle Ages as some sort of afterlife ‘safety net’ for those who die to ‘have one more chance’.
 They think of it as a ‘third place’ of going when we die.